Malta’s Archbishop: Seminarians Can Leave if They Don't Agree With Pope Francis

 According to the sources, three priests are allegedly intimidating anyone who does not agree with the Criteria.
 The three had been opponents of the previous bishop, Archbishop Paul Cremona, but have now become the present bishops’ allies.
 One of them reputedly attacks any priest who shares critical stories on the Internet.

-“This group of priests, with a few others, have been hogging the conversation for decades,” said a Maltese priests on condition of anonymity.
+“This group of priests, with a few others, have been hogging the conversation for decades,” said a Maltese priest on condition of anonymity.
 “No one else seems to be allowed to contribute to the debate and they have done untold damage to bridge-building since they brook no opposition.”

 He said they “fall on any dissent like a ton of bricks” and “no other priests are given any opportunity to contribute to the conversation” except for priests who are “like-minded.”